 Itinerary: Catch the B61 bus and jump off for brunch at Fort Defiance – a vintage-feel bar operated by a writer-bartender.
-Next head to Pioneer Works and peruse whatever exhibits, performances and programs this cultural center currently has on offer.
-When you’re ready for food again stroll down to Brooklyn Crab for a lobster roll and a game of cornhole.
-Finally, head next door to Sunny’s, a ramshackle bar with live music that’s been around since the 1890s.
+Next, head to Pioneer Works and peruse whatever exhibits, performances and programs this cultural center currently has on offer.
+When you’re ready for food again, stroll down to Brooklyn Crab for a lobster roll and a game of cornhole.
+Finally, head next door to Sunny’s – a ramshackle bar with live music that’s been around since the 1890s.

 Itinerary: Kick things off with a steam and a soak at backyard bathhouse cityWell, a short walk from the R train at Union Street.
 Continue the cozy vibe at Black Mountain Wine House – a vino and cheese spot with a cabin aesthetic and a working fireplace.
-When you’ve had your fill of refreshments walk over to Royal Palms Shuffleboard Club – a kitschy-cool space with full-size shuffleboard courts and cocktails served in Mason jars – or try Kick Axe, where you can throw axes at targets while boozing.
+When you’ve had your fill of refreshments, walk over to the Royal Palms Shuffleboard Club – a kitschy-cool space with full-size shuffleboard courts and cocktails served in Mason jars – or try Kick Axe, where you can throw axes at targets while boozing.

 Siobhan Grogan contributed additional reporting to this article.